RailsEventStore/ecommerce/README.md

 This Order object is fully event sourced.

+### Product Catalog

+We implement this domain as a CRUD-based bounded context.
+The goal is to present how to deal with such CRUD-ish domains and to show how to integrate it with parts of the system.

+It's just a single ActiveRecord `Product` class.

+We wrap it with a `ProductCatalog` namespace to explicitly set its boundaries.

+This Bounded Context has both - the write part and the read part as the same model.
+You can say it's not really CQRS - which is true for many CRUDish bounded contexts.

 ## Read models

 There's only one read model - which helps us listing all the orders